gigsforfun/ELK-Stack-Project/README.md

 We have installed the following Beats on these machines:
 - Filebea: which monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 - Metricbeat: which periodically collect metrics from the operating system and from services running on the server.
+- Auditbeat: auditbeat audits the activities of users and processes on your systems.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the playbook file to /etc/ansible/
 - Update the host file to include the IP addresses of the VM's you want to run the playbooks for.
+Also make sure the host name matches the "hosts" in the playbook files, in this case the ELK machine's IP is under "[elk]" host, hence the playbooks for this machine target "hosts: elk".
 - Run the playbook.
 The installation can by accessing the targeted VM through SSH, run `curl localhost:(port of the service installed)`, or `http://[your.VM.External.IP]:port`, for example: Kibana's installation can be checked by running `curl localhost:5601/app/kibana` from the ELK vm, or by going to a web browser and typing `http://[your.ELK-VM.External.IP]:5601/app/kibana` adding the IP of the ELK machine to the URL.

 The playbooks and configuration files in this repo can be downloaded by copying the files `raw` format URL and running: